This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Sure enough, we parked our rental car at Jordan Pond’s overflow parking lot at 11am on a Saturday and followed a dozen people to the water’s edge.
-We couldn’t even find a quiet place to take a photo, let alone enjoy nature’s solitude.
+We couldn’t find a quiet place to take a photo, let alone enjoy nature’s solitude.

 So where are the crowds hiding?